Code-Institute-Submissions/facefinder/README.md

  - Was User5 able to move from the login to the signin without getting lost ?
  - True
  ### Test1 User5 ( True/False )
- - Was User5 able to login with his prevoius email & differnt password ?
+ - Was User5 able to login with his prevoius email & different password ?
  - Falsh
  ### Test1 User5 ( True/False )
- - Was User5 able to login with his prevoius email & differnt password ?
+ - Was User5 able to login with his prevoius email & different password ?
  - Falsh
  ### Test1 User5 ( True/False )
  - Was User5 able to break the application by inserting incorrect urls into the detect box